 Only seniors may park on campus.
 Students who drive to school daily must obtain a parking permit in order to park on campus in the designated student parking areas.
 Parking applications are available in the Dean's Office.
-In order to receive a parking permit, a student must have a completed application form, valid driver's license, current insurance, current registration, and proof of payment \$30, from the school's main office.
+In order to receive a parking permit, a student must have a completed application form, valid driver's license, current insurance, current registration, and proof of payment \$50, from the school's main office.
 If the student does not have a parking permit on file in the Dean's Office, he/she is not allowed to park on campus during school hours.
-Students who park on school campus during school hours without a parking permit are subject to the following warnings/citations:
+Parking permits may be revoked if agreed guidelines are violated.